aryan781898-create/Coding_world/README.md

 print("division:" , a/b)
 print("a to the power:" , a**0.5)

-# this my first project as a coder:
+# this my first project as a begginer: